Pete Thompson: Early life

-Pete Thompson was born in Bournemouth, England and spent most of his life in Southend-on-Sea.
+Pete Thompson was born in Bournemouth, England, and spent most of his life in Southend-on-Sea.
 He admits in his biography on his official website that when he "was always tapping and singing and generally driving my teachers and parents mad."
 He got his first drum kit in 1968 and rapidly gained a local attention as a fine young drummer in a town that produced notables such as Gary Brooker, Robin Trower, Mickey Jupp, and Procol Harum.
 At 19, he became a professional drummer and went on a U.S.O. tour in Europe and played for the soldiers on R&R from the Vietnam War.
 It was at that time that he met Rod T. "Rook" Davies, guitarist and alumni of David Bowie's The Riot Squad, who would later bring Pete in as the drummer for Silverhead.

-Music Life in the 1900s
+Music life in the 1900s

-Involvement With Silverhead: 1972-74
+Involvement with Silverhead: 1972–74

 After the U.S.O.
 Tour, he joined the British band Silverhead in 1972.
 They toured the United States, Europe and Japan.
 Silverhead played support for some of the biggest bands of the era, including KISS, Deep Purple, Nazareth and Uriah Heep.
 Silverhead included Michael Des Barres, Nigel Harrison, for a short time- Stevie Forest who was replaced by Robbie Blunt, and Thompson's friend Rod T. Davies.
 Silverhead stopped touring in 1974 and was disbanded.

-Involvement with Ken Hensley: 1974-83
+Involvement with Ken Hensley: 1974–83

 When Silverhead was over with, Pete became a session drummer for MCA UK.
 He did many commercials and jingles for radio and television.
 Thompson appears on the 1975 Murray Head release Say It Ain't So.
 Also in 1975 he joined his friend and former colleague David Byron, lead singer of Uriah Heep for the album Take No Prisoners.
-In 1980, Thompson joined Ken Hensley, another Uriah Heep album, for Ken's first solo outing in the band Shotgun.
+In 1980, Thompson joined Ken Hensley, another Uriah Heep alumnus, for Ken's first solo outing in the band Shotgun.
 The lineup included Ian Gibbons on keyboards and Denny Ball on bass.
 Shotgun did 2 shows at London's Marquee.
 Hensley changed the name of the group to The Ken Hensley Band to highlight his efforts as a solo artist and the band did a North American tour in 1982.